 Rainiest Cities In The World: 12 Places With The Highest Rainfall In The World

-If you don't live in an arid or semi-arid region of the world, the chances are good that you already experienced spells of persistent rain that seems to go on forever.
+If you don't live in an arid or semi-arid region of the world, the chances are good that you already experienced spells of persistent rain that seem to go on forever.
 It's hard to believe that some locations on the planet receive more rain in a week than most places do in a year.

 Although many places experience a large volume of rainfall over a short period of time (as is the case with a microburst), the best criteria to use to accurately determine the rainiest city/town on Earth is to look at its average annual rainfall.

 In this article, we take a look at the 12 wettest locations around the globe.
 When listing the cities, we include more densely populated areas such as towns in villages to be more inclusive and accurate.